 Back to design…what makes this jersey drop near the bottom is not only the very un-Rangers aesthetics, it also just looks dated.
 And the main reason it looks dated is because of the piping/striping on the jersey.
 The simple, straight red and blue lines (or red and white on the blue jerseys) are an aesthetic born from the late ’70s and ’80s, and the solid two-stripe is not something you regularly see in hockey at all.
 The North Stars did it for a while, but very few others.
 Other teams either have one solid stripe (like the Red Wings, for example), or the 3+ stripes (like the Bruins, for example).
 I’m not completely against that look, but there’s no question it dates the jersey.

-The solid band of striping, from cuff to cuff and over the shoulders, is also a somewhat strange look, not regularly used either.
-Only Colorado, Philadelphia and the Jets use that style today, and in all those cases, it’s not a solid line but has some curves to it.
-The only other jerseys to have had this particular feature that I could find is the Maple Leafs from 1970 to 1992, and the NHL itself, in various All-Star jerseys.
+The solid band of striping, from cuff to cuff and over the shoulders, is not regularly used either.
+Only a few teams (like Colorado, Philadelphia and the Jets) use that style today, and in almost all cases, it’s not a solid line but has some curves to it.
+Other jerseys that have had this particular feature is the Maple Leafs from 1970 to 1992, and the NHL itself, in various All-Star jerseys.
 It only helps make the jersey look more dated yet.

 But otherwise, there’s little to complain about, but also little to get excited about.
 The jerseys are solid and simple, bordering on boring.
 The blue is a nice lighter blue than the previous-discussed jerseys.
 The red works as an accent.
 The typography is surprisingly unique, using a Helvetica-esque sans serif instead of the traditional chopped-off angled look.

 In the end, it’s okay, but it just doesn’t look like a Rangers jersey.